 Boars, pigs and hogs live all over the world, except for Antarctica, northern Africa and far northern Eurasia, according to the Encyclopedia of Life.
 For example, red river hogs (Potamochoerus porcus), also called bush pigs, are found in Africa; babirusas (Babyrousa babyrussa), or pig deer, are found in Indonesia; and Visayan warty pigs (Sus cebifrons) come from the Philippines.

 Wild pigs typically live in grasslands, wetlands, rain forests, savannas, scrublands and temperate forests.
-All pigs wallow in mud whenever they have the chance, as it helps them to regulate their body temperature and discourages parasites.
+Whenever they have the chance, all pigs wallow in mud as it helps them to regulate their body temperature and discourages parasites.

 Pigs are very intelligent animals.
 According to a review published in 2015 in the International Journal of Comparative Psychology, pigs are "cognitively complex," sharing many traits with animals that are typically considered to be highly intelligent.
 The review analyzed findings from a number of studies, suggesting that pigs were capable of remembering objects, perceiving time, and making use of learned information to navigate their environment.
 Pigs are also playful and have a wide range of play behaviors — another indication of intelligence in animals, the researchers reported.